 There have been thirty-nine different releases of DragThing so far - if you've used DragThing since the very beginning or if you have any questions, I'd like to hear from you!

-Send me a comment to the address below, or post on the DragThing Forums and I'll add it to this page.
+Send me a comment to the address below and I'll add it to this page.

 Here's to the next ten years!